Duke Energy Corporation

 Investment Risk Disclosure

-Volatility Risk: DUK demonstrates low volatility risk, with a beta of 0.51 indicating it is roughly half as volatile as the broader market.
-Its one-year maximum drawdown of -11.65% is relatively moderate, reflecting the stable nature of its utility operations.
+Volatility Risk: The stock exhibits low volatility risk, with a Beta of 0.51 indicating it is significantly less volatile than the broader market.
+The one-year maximum drawdown of -11.65% is relatively modest, reflecting the defensive characteristics typical of a regulated utility stock.

 FAQs